Skip to main content

 • Agroecology Projects

-Three unique agroecosystems (demonstration farm, school garden, restoration area) were mapped and tracked to demonstrate unifying features of agroecology and to describe the status of agroecosystem health and sustainability.
+The Agroecosystem Concept is actively deployed throung ongoing projects with the lab.
+For example, here are three unique agroecosystems (demonstration farm, school garden, restoration area) that were mapped and tracked to demonstrate unifying features of agroecology.
+We aim to describe the status of the agroecosystem health and sustainability for these areas.
 Core indicators related to management practices were established according to production, conservation, and community contexts of sustainable agroecology.
+At a foundational level, the goal is to increase plant diversity over time with increased productivity in ag zones, increased conservation in nature zones, and increased community engagement in the urban zones.

 Agro Eco Park Map